Don't miss the deadline. Apply now >

 Small Business Grants for Women in Los Angeles

-Finding a small business grant in Los Angeles can be a pain.
-But not at WomensNet.
+Finding a small business grant in Los Angeles can be almost impossible.

 It’s easy to find sites offering grants to women-owned businesses.
-You’ll likely have a choice of daunting government websites — and the time consuming paperwork that comes with them — or private sites that seem a bit shady.
+You’ll likely have a choice of daunting government websites — and the time-consuming paperwork that comes with them.
+Or private sites that don’t even give away grant money to women in Los Angeles.

-A good start is with our Amber Grant for Women.
+A good start is with our Amber Grants for Women.
 Women entrepreneurs from Los Angeles (and all over America) can apply for this grant.
 Here’s how it works…

-Our judges award one $10,000 Amber Grant every month.
-If you win, you automatically have a chance to be awarded our $25,000 year-end Amber Grant.
+Our judges award three $10,000 Amber Grants every month.
+If you win, you automatically have a chance to be awarded one of three $25,000 year-end Amber Grants.
 Imagine what $35,000 in total grant funds would mean for your business.

 Want more chances to get funding?
 Interested in business advice?
 Take a minute to view the resources below.
 You’ll be surprised to discover additional places ready to help women business owners in Los Angeles.
 Good luck in your search.